 Many people won’t recognize their dehydration symptoms until it’s too late.
 More often than not, being dehydrated can be disguised as signs of other ailments.

-Here are 8 tell-tale signs that you may be dehydrated:
+Here are 8 tell-tale signs of dehydration:

 1. Not Urinating Enough or Dark Yellow Urine